LockpickInteractive/lockpickinteractive.github.io/README.md

 ## StarLand's Blog
 Simple GH pages blog i use to talk about starland's development process

+### Post 7 - Platform Optimizations
+Right now, i'm trying to work on cross-platform compatible controlsets and making the settings GUI presentable.
+Right now i'm focused on getting proper input glyphs for all platforms.
+[These buttons i've found are amazing,](https://thoseawesomeguys.com/prompts/) so i'm going to end up using these.
+RIght now i'm also setting up on screen touch buttons to interact and scaling them because by default they're in a really small shape in the ocrner of the screen.
+Today i'm also going to finalize the backpack system and finish with the gear system, which uses the [GearDB](https://github.com/StarLandRBLX/GearDB) system.
 ### Post 6 - Console Testing
 Currently, i'm in the middle of testing StarLand for Xbox now that point and click will no longer be a default form of input.
-Update: XBOX input seems to work, changing some GUI to be c
+Update: XBOX input seems to work, changing some GUI to be console friendly.

 ### Post 5 - Big Change
 StarLand's "Point and Click" mouse movement mode will no longer be the default form of input.
 Moving forward the default movement mode will be WASD/Arrows and the Point And Click functionality will be moved to the settings as a beta functionality.